 Farm Service Agency staff at your local USDA Service Center can help by providing you with maps and acreage reporting deadlines by crop for your county.
 Your crop insurance agent can assist you with reporting information necessary for crop insurance benefits.

 July 15 is a major deadline for most crops.
-Due to the pandemic, FSA has implemented acreage reporting flexibilities, including:

 How Crop Acreage Reporting Works

 To file a crop acreage report, you will need to provide:

 - crop and crop type or variety;